nish572/Sol-Engine/README.md

 Scene files are essentially a JSON formatted storage of the ECS's entity-component map.

 ---
+### Fixed Timestep vs Variable Delta Timestep
+Fixed Timestep: Represents the timestep to be used for Systems that should not be updated with a variable delta timestep, and instead should have a fixed timestep.
+Using a variable delta timestep for Physics System or Events System would produce erratic physics simulations, inaccurate collision detection/resolution, and inaccurate event detection/resolution.

+Variable Delta Timestep: This timestep is frame-dependent and will vary as the refresh rate varies (with factors such as VSYNC and hardware limitations affecting this value also).
+The refresh rate varies to ensure smooth rendering on the screen.

+---
 ### Custom Entity-Component-System
 Sol operates using a custom-built ECS (emplyoying a Data-Oriented approach), with further implementation details outlined in the following two sections (Entities, and Components).